jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 In this example, the IP address would be 192.168.185.129.
 Your address will likely be different.

-If the Host entry IP address is blank, please assure your network interface is properly conntected to a network.
+If the Host entry IP address is blank, please assure your network interface is properly connected to a network.

 <div class='webcontent'>